AI-MaSi/Test-bench/misc/oled/README.md

    - For wired connections, it will display "Wired" as the network name.
    - Every 5 seconds, the display toggles between the network information and CPU temperature.

+3. **Automatic Startup** (Recommended):
+   To run the script automatically at system startup after the network is available, you can set up a systemd service:

+   a.
+Create a new service file:
+      ```bash
+      sudo nano /etc/systemd/system/oled-display.service
+      ```

+   b.
+Add the following content to the file (adjust paths as necessary):
+      ```
+      [Unit]
+      Description=OLED Network and System Status Display
+      After=network.target

+      [Service]
+      ExecStart=/usr/bin/python3 /path/to/your/oled_network_display.py
+      Restart=always
+      User=pi

+      [Install]
+      WantedBy=multi-user.target
+      ```

+   c.
+Save and close the file, then enable and start the service:
+      ```bash
+      sudo systemctl enable oled-display.service
+      sudo systemctl start oled-display.service
+      ```

+   This will ensure that your OLED display script runs automatically after the network is available on system startup.

 ## Customization

 - **Toggle Interval**: Adjust the interval at which the display toggles between network information and CPU temperature by modifying the `if current_time - last_toggle_time >= 5:` line.
 Change `5` to your desired interval in seconds.